-Our proud LSTFI alumni Brianne Howey just booked a series regular role in Fox’s new drama pilot ‘The Exorcist,’ a modern adaptation of William Blatt’s 1971 novel, which inspired the 1973 iconic horror film of the same name.
+Our proud LSTFI alumna Brianne Howey just booked a series regular role in Fox’s new drama pilot The Exorcist, a modern adaptation of William Blatt’s 1971 novel which inspired the iconic 1973 horror film of the same name.
 Written by Jeremy Slater, this one-hour drama pilot is described as a propulsive, serialized psychological thriller following two very different men tackling one family’s case of horrifying demonic possession, and confronting the face of true evil.
-Howie will play Charlotte, a former ballet dancer; after a terrible accident she is now depressed and anti-social, so much so that her mother believes she might be possessed by a demon.
+Howie will play Charlotte, a former ballet dancer.
+Following a terrible accident, Charlotte is now depressed and anti-social, so much so that her mother believes she might be possessed by a demon.

-Alexandra Tomilina (’12):
+Alexandra Tomilina (’12)

-Amit Sadh (’11):
+Amit Sadh (’11)

 Anthony Ritosa (NYU ’12)

 NYU Tisch at Strasberg alumnus Anthony Ritosa starred in the world premiere of The Incredible Fox Sisters, a new play by Jaclyn Backhaus.
 Directed by Tyler Mercer, the production opened last fall at the New Ohio Theatre.